How to Succeed in Customer Service in 140 Characters or Less

 - Keep it relevant.
 Answer the question or comment directly, but don’t try to sell something extra or ask for a follow or referral.
 Be gracious about a compliment (and consider retweeting it for extra brownie points), and respond to questions or complaints clearly and concisely.
 If necessary, refer a question or complaint to an offline channel if more details or personal information are needed.

 - Remember the need for speed.
 According to a 2012 study by Edison Research, 42% of customers contacting brands on social media expected a response within an hour.
 That may seem quick, but consider having to wait on hold on the telephone for that long!

 Hopefully when I conduct my next study, more brands will have figured out that customer service in social media doesn’t have to be scary, but it is a reflection on the brand and needs to be handled with the same urgency and dedication that is given to other channels.

-Dan is the head of Digital Customer Experience and Social Media at Discover.
+Dan is the head of Digital Customer Experience and Social Media at Discover Financial Services.
 In this role, he oversees the design and development of the company’s flagship website, Discover.com; leads the company’s social media strategy and execution, and is responsible for customer experience across all digital channels.
 Dan holds a B.A. in psychology and communications from the ...